FAQ’s

 I can’t afford my tax bill.
 Can I make payments?

-I received a notice my return has been flagged for exam.
+I received a notice my return has been flagged for an exam.
 What do I do?

 First thing, do not panic.
 Most examinations are routine and occur because your return did not quite match the “norm” for a taxpayer in your line of work reporting approximately the same income.
 It does not mean that anything is wrong but from the IRS’ perspective, the probability of you having made a mistake is worth checking out.
 The general rule is you never – repeat, never – want to ignore this notice!
 In most situations, the best advice is to fully cooperate with the IRS.
 If you make the auditor’s or agent’s task difficult, they will be far less agreeable to giving you the benefit of the doubt when deciding what evidence or oral testimony to accept in reply to their questions.